Skip to Content

 Limo Service from the Airport

 Typically, a stretch limo or luxury vehicle costs $60 one way from the airport to the hotel.
-Some Limo companies charge hourly while some charge a flat round-trip rate.
+Some Limo companies charge hourly, while others charge a flat round-trip rate.

-Hopefully, my overview of airport transportation options was helpful!
-Hopefully, in the future, Las Vegas will have a more effective mass transit system that will get people into the action quicker, and for less – Looking at you Vegas LOOP!
+I remain hopeful that Las Vegas will have a more effective mass transit system that will get people into the action quicker, and for less in the near future – Looking at you Vegas LOOP!

 See Also: Things To Do in Las Vegas at the Airport!